Chicken/WeatherApi/README.md

 cajoe   | 08      | 00    | radiation
 ads1115 | 48      | ??    | solar irradiance & rain intensity

-Ads1115 is a 16bit analog to digital convertor.
+Ads1115 is a 16-bit analog to digital convertor.
-Plus a Vaisala Ultrasonic Wind Sensor WS425 in serialport.
+There's also a Vaisala Ultrasonic Wind Sensor WS425 in serialport.
+(The whole project is based around it basicly)

 ### Todo
+This is a global todo for everything connected to this project.
+Includes the API, webpage, hardware and android application.

 - grafana integration
-- improve daily average
 - touch screen version
 - error webhook to discord
+- update rpi os
+- rain amount
+- length of day display
+- autoupdate